wavefrontHQ/help/api_tokens_after_migration.md

-### Viewing and Managing Operations for Applications API Tokens
+### Viewing and Managing Tanzu Observability API Tokens

-As an **Admin** user, you can view the Operations for Applications API tokens in your service, examine their usage, and revoke a token, if needed.
+As an **Admin** user, you can view the Tanzu Observability API tokens in your service, examine their usage, and revoke a token, if needed.

-**Important:** This page shows the Operations for Applications API tokens of your service accounts, which are **restricted** to support only a [limited list](https://docs.wavefront.com/integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens).
+**Important:** This page shows the Tanzu Observability API tokens of your service accounts, which are **restricted** to support only a [limited list](https://docs.wavefront.com/integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens).
 In all other cases, you should authenticate with the more secure VMware Cloud services access tokens by using server to server OAuth apps or VMware Cloud services API tokens.

 On this page, you can:
 * Sort the API tokens by clicking the arrows in the column headers.